Magdent Logo

 A second MED may be placed after 30 days in moderate to severe inflammatory cases or when clinical findings suggest additional biologic support would be beneficial.

-• Modulating inflammatory cytokine activity toward a pro-healing profile.
+• Shifts inflammatory cytokines toward a pro-healing profile.

-• Influencing peri-implant biofilm behavior under experimental conditions.
+• Influences peri-implant biofilm behavior in experimental conditions.

 Contact Us